 The Company does not have an established term limit for its directors or an established retirement policy.
 The Governance Committee emphasizes the assessment processes described under "General" above as an effective basis to ensure board renewal and has therefore determined that set term limits are therefore unnecessary.
 The terms of the current nominees for election as Directors are not high, when compared to other similar public companies and prevailing governance standards.
-Other than the tenure of the longest serving Director, Mr. Bentley, the tenure of two of the Directors is eight years and the balance of the Directors have been on the Board for seven years or less.
+The tenure of one of the nominees is nine years; two of the nominees Directors is eight years and the balance of the nominee Directors have been on the Board for seven years or less.
 Furthermore, the Governance Committee recognizes that considerable Company and industry-specific knowledge is gained over a consistent tenure with the Board, and therefore seeks to retain this unique experience and skill set among its Board members unless circumstances otherwise require.